yusufklncc/winisoutil/README.md

 ## 🚀 Quick Start

-To use this tool, simply open a **PowerShell** window **as an Administrator** and run the following command.
+To use this tool, simply open a **Terminal** window and run the following command.
 This will download and execute the bootstrapper script, which handles the setup for you.

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; irm https://raw.githubusercontent.com/yusufklncc/winisoutil/refs/heads/main/install.ps1 | iex